Run history and branches

 This is the point of keeping history: you can return to any past run.

-• Restore workflow.
-Restores the workflow to exactly how it was when that run executed — the graph and every block's parameters.
+Restore puts your project back to how it was when that run executed.
 Use it when a later change made things worse and you want to get back to a version that worked.
+Then press Run.

 Export methods